mjcaisse/cppnow-website/src/pages/about/faq.md

     * Join the [#cppnow channel](https://cpplang.slack.com/messages/cppnow) for conference attendee chatting, and
     * Join the [#cppnow-liaw channel](https://cpplang.slack.com/messages/cppnow-liaw) for working on Library in a Week.
 {% if site.doing_lunch_signups %}* Sign up for [on-site lunches]({{site.lunch_signup_link}}).{% endif %}
+* Think about what you want to do your [Lightning Talk](/schedule/lightning.talks/) about.

 #### Why should I use Sched.com?